inktrap/pytyle3/STATUS.md

 ## Use xcffib instead of xcb

-Actually, don't do this! xpybutil's ``compat.py`` imports xcffib and you can replace the remaining xcb imports selectively.
+Actually, don't do this!

 ~~~
 sed 's/xcb/xcffib/g' -i *.py
 sed 's/xcb/xcffib/g' -i **/*.py
 ~~~

+xpybutil's ``compat.py`` imports xcffib and you can replace the remaining xcb imports in ``pt3/client.py`` by importing from there.
 Also, there are some exceptions: <https://github.com/tych0/xcffib>

-However, I replaced xcb.xproto imports in ``pt3/client.py``

 ## Tabs to spaces